-Of course, the higher court is not limited to summarily reversing suspect non-compliant decisions; she is also able to fully review the lower court's case by paying a cost k.
-When doing so she learns the true case facts x and is able to implement her ideal disposition, whether that involves affirming or reversing the lower court.
+Of course, the higher court is not limited to summarily reversing suspicious decisions; she can also conduct a full review by paying a cost k.
+When doing so, she learns the true case facts, x, and is able to implement her ideal disposition by either affirming or reversing the lower court.
+What the higher court expects to gain from a full review depends on which disposition the lower court made.

-A Conservative Disposition A conservative ruling by a misaligned lower court will always be compliant, as $x_M < H$ (Lemma 1); any case that is sufficiently conservative for him to rule conservatively will be conservative enough for the higher court as well.
-This property underlies standard the "Nixon goes to China" finding in the judicial auditing literature that the higher court will never review a "counter-bias" decision by the lower court (Cameron, Segal and Songer 2000).
+A Conservative Disposition A conservative disposition by a misaligned lower court will always be compliant, as $x_M < H$ (Lemma 1); any case facts that are sufficiently conservative for him to rule conservatively will be conservative enough for the higher court as well.
+This property underlies the standard "Nixon goes to China" finding in the judicial auditing literature that the higher court will never review a "counter-bias" decision by the lower court (Cameron, Segal and Songer 2000).

-The Nixon goes to China result, however, breaks down in our model when an aligned lower court panders $(x_A > H)$ ; for liberal cases in $[H, x_A)$ the lower court will rule conservatively, which will not be consistent with either the higher court's preference or his own.
-The benefit $\phi^c(x_A, x_M)$ of full review derives from this possibility, and is equal to
+This Nixon goes to China result, however, breaks down in our model when an aligned lower court panders $(x_A > H)$.
+For case facts in $[H, x_A)$, the lower court will rule conservatively a decision consistent with neither the higher court's preferences nor his own.
+Pandering thus generates an incentive for the higher court to sometimes review a conservative disposition as well; the utility from such a review is equal to under these circumstances.
+Best response behavior by the higher court requires that she use a review cutpoint $\phi^c = \phi^c(x_A, x_M)$ upon observing a conservative disposition.